Women Artists

 Balkan Female Artists You Didn’t Know About and You Should

 There are never enough stories about talented women.
 So, inspired by a women’s art exhibition in the Art Pavilion in Zagreb, I picked a few artworks that amazed me.
-The exhibition focused on the Balkan female artists who studied in Zagreb from the end of the 19th century to the 20th century.
+The exhibition focused on the Balkan female artists who studied in Zagreb from the end of the 19th, and 20th centuries.

 Slava Raškaj